justin-tuck/mc-be-markdown/README.md

 ## set up

-./server/ npm install
-./client/ npm install
+run `npm install` in server and client directory

-## run server
+## server

-./server/ npm run dev
-./server/ npm run test
+In order to run the server go to the server directory and run `npm run dev` In order to run Tests cd in to the server directory and run `npm run test`

-## run client
+## client

-./client/ npm start
+In order to run the client cd into the client directory and run `npm start`